RonSijm/RonSijm.Blazyload/README.md

    - [x] Append path parameters to the load requests
  - [x] Lazyload assemblies from class, not just from the router.
     - [x] Router is still aware of new pages/paths
+ - [x] Easily register Open Generics with a custom factory

 # Demo / Tutorial video: